hugosenari/nixos-config/README.md

 Duplicate `hp` directory as machine name.

-Move hardware.nix to this new directory, replacing copied one.
+Move hardware.nix to the new directory.

 Add the new directory to git.